kpriyaGit/Project_SoSe2021_TeamSecurity/BLE_Client/README.md

 ## Design and Implementation

 The code example configures the device as a BLE GAP Peripheral and GATT Client.
-Current Time Service (CTS)-based Time profile is showcased in the example.
+Custom service characteristic is showcased in the example.
 The device advertises with the name 'BLE CTS Client'.
 After connection with the BLE Central device, it sends a Service Discovery (by UUID) request.
-If CTS UUID is present in the Server GATT database, the client device enables notifications for CTS by writing into the Client Characteristic Configuration Descriptor (CCCD).
-The date and time notifications received are printed on the terminal.
+If CTS UUID is present in the Server GATT database, the client device enables notifications for Custom Service by writing into the Client Characteristic Configuration Descriptor (CCCD).
+The custom data notifications received are decrypted and printed on the terminal.

 The project uses an LED present on the kit to indicate the advertisement and connection status.